wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 ### And many more...consider all combinations

 # method: `placeNewArmiesInTerritory(territory: TerritoryType, numArmies: int): boolean`
+Note: this method will seem like it has an incredible amount of responsibility based on the test cases below.
+It will be split up into separate helper functions, so much of the enumerated tests here will have their logic in code handled elsewhere, and split by phase.

 ## BVA Step 1
 Input: The respective territory the current user wants to place their armies in, as well as the number of new armies to place there.

-The state of who owns the respective territory is also taken into account.
+The state of who owns the respective territory is also taken into account, in addition to the current phase of the game.

 Output: A yes/no answer whether the armies were placed successfully; an exception if they were not able to be placed successfully (i.e. another player owns the territory).